Quasi-Isometries for certain Right-Angled Coxeter Groups: QI invariance

 \subsubsection{VFD cylinder vertices}

 It turns out that VFD cylinder vertex groups have enough flexibility to always find a QI between cylinder vertices with this same entry in the structure invariant.
-It suffices to state the result in the following simplest setting:
+We construct this local QI in the following simplest setting:

-\begin{prop} Let $W_1$ and $W_2$ be two RACGs on defining graphs satisfying \hyperref[StandingAssumption3]{Standing Assumption 3} with identical structure invariants and one single VFD cylinder vertex group $V_1$ and $V_2$ at the cylinder vertex $v_1$ and $v_2$ in the JSJ graph of cylinders $\Lambda_1$ and $\Lambda_2$ respectively.
+\begin{prop} Let $W_1$ and $W_2$ be two RACGs on defining graphs satisfying \hyperref[StandingAssumption3]{Standing Assumption 3} with identical structure invariants and one single cylinder vertex $v_1$ and $v_2$ in the JSJ graph of cylinders $\Lambda_1$ and $\Lambda_2$ respectively.
+Let the vertex groups $V_1$ and $V_2$ of $v_1$ and $v_2$ respectively be VFD.
 Then there is a QI between $V_1$ and $V_2$ that is bijective on the respective peripheral structures. \end{prop}

 \begin{proof} The set-up is the following: Both JSJ graphs of cylinders $\Lambda_1$ and $\Lambda_2$ look like stars, with the cylinder vertex in the middle and their neighbors grouped into $j < \infty$ classes of indistinguishable vertices.
 Suppose at first that $j=1$.